Kingxukai/linux/Documentation/fb/intel810.rst

 	(default = 480)

    e. "vram:<value>"
-	select amount of system RAM in MB to allocate for the video memory
+	select amount of system RAM in MB to allocate for the woke video memory

 	Recommendation: 1 - 4 MB.
 	(default = 4)